vcwebio/conteco.external.metricbeat/README.md

 Import of external official ElasticSearch Metricbeat image into the ContEco ecosystem.

-## Current Import Version
+## Import Version

-Current import is based on metricbeat:7.1.1
+Current import is based on docker.elastic.co/beats/metricbeat.
+Image tag reflect the version.

 ## Import Modifications

-### Current Modifications

 The import build installs the following packages: